tmcd82070/Rdistance/README.md

   ecology.
 This package contains functions and associated routines to analyze distance-sampling data collected on point or line transects.
-  Both types of transects are accomodated in one routine that accepts a regression-like formula object.
+  Both types of transects are accomodated in one routine that accepts a regression-like formula.
 Abundance routines perform automated bootstrapping and automated detection-function selection.
 Overall (study area) and site-level abundance estimates are available.
 A large suite of classical, parametric detection functions are